EU to unveil 2040 climate goal with controversial 'net' cuts

 In a letter addressed to the commission, environmental groups have similarly called on the EU to include 2040 phase-out targets in their climate plans.

 But it may not be easy for the commission to heed their call.
-President Ursula von der Leyen's own political group — the European People's Party — has led the charge to weaken green regulation.
+EU commission president Ursula von der Leyen's own political group — the European People's Party (EPP) — has led the charge to weaken green regulation.

 "We see our farmers and forest owners as a part of the solution and want to work with them instead of describing them as part of the problem and torturing them with command and control measures," said EPP group spokesperson in the environmental committee, Peter Liese, in a statement sent to journalists on Friday.

-This statement was made a day after farmers set piles of wood and hay on fire in front of the EU Parliament and destroyed statues as they demanded EU leaders at a summit nearby to relax green rules.
+This statement was made a day after farmers set piles of wood and hay on fire in front of the EU parliament and destroyed statues as they demanded EU leaders at a summit nearby to relax green rules.

 The commission now will no longer propose new legislation for the 2040 targets but, instead, will issue a less powerful 'communication' offering three different emission-reduction scenarios.